ParkerICI/vite/README.md

 These folders contain downsampled single-cell data for the clusters and landmarks, to be used for visualization.
 The `clusters_data` folder will contain a separate sub-folder for each `graphml` file, containing the data specific to that sample.
 The data is split in multiple `rds` files, one for each cluster (or landmark in `landmarks_data`).

-If the Scaffold analysis was constructed from data that was pooled before clustering (i.e. using `scfeatures::cluster_fcs_files_groups`), the `clusters_data` folder will also contain a subfolder called `pooled`, containing the pooled data, in addition to the sample-specific folders described above.
+If the Scaffold analysis was constructed from data that was pooled before clustering (i.e. using `grappolo::cluster_fcs_files_groups`), the `clusters_data` folder will also contain a subfolder called `pooled`, containing the pooled data, in addition to the sample-specific folders described above.

 ### Using the GUI